 If you have a Class 7L or 7N Driver’s License then you are a GLP driver, meaning you have less than 3 years experience on the road, and so you will be eligible for a Class 8 Learner’s License.

 With GLP, new riders will be subject to some additional restrictions, just like with your class 7 driver’s license.
 Most notably you won’t be eligible to have the speed and supervisor restrictions lifted for a minimum of 1 month, and you’ll need to display a red “L” tag while riding.
-Additionally GLP riders are tested twice on the road, once for your “N” and a final time for your full license, just like in your car.
+Additionally GLP riders are tested twice on the road, once after 12 months for your “N”, and a final time 24 months later for your full license, just like in your car.
 It can take up to 3 years to complete GLP.

 The good news is that you’re only required to do the N test once.
 When you pass your final Car Road Test and get your full Class 5 license, then you can skip the Motorcycle/Scooter N test and go straight to the final Class 6 Road Test.